yampeled1/Log-backup-to-S3/README.md

 # Log backup to s3

-A script desinged to compress and backup logs to AWS S3
+A script designed to compress and backup logs to AWS S3

 ## Perequisites